Cristian Volpato: International career

+Italy

-In early August 2021, Volpato was called by Carmine Nunziata to the Italy national under-19 team, being however forced to forfeit a few days later.
-He took part in the 2022 UEFA European Under-19 Championship with Italy U19, scoring two goals in the tournament.
+In early August 2021, Volpato was called by Carmine Nunziata to the Italy national under-19 team, but was forced to forfeit a few days later.
+In June 2024, Volpato took part in the Maurice Revello Tournament in France with Italy.

+Australia

 "I spoke to Cristian [Volpato] yesterday three times. [...]
 I pretty much told him yesterday that he was in the 26-man squad. [...]
 He came back last night and declined the offer to come and play for Australia at the World Cup.
 That's his decision at the end of the day."